 Nachtigall and Roland battalions were not part of the SS structure, their members did not bear SS ranks and were generally accomplishing supporting functions.
 Galicia division was primarily used as a combat unit.
 Why are they called death squads then?

 UCMC publishes a translated short version of the original Ukrainian-language article by Novoe Vremya.
-Authors of the original text are Olesia Isaiuk of the Center for Research of the Ukrainian Resistance Movement; and Serhiy Riabenko of the Ukrainian Institute of National Memory.
+Authors of the original text are Olesia Isaiuk of the Center for Research on the Ukrainian Liberation Movement; and Serhiy Riabenko of the Ukrainian Institute of National Remembrance.

 During the Second World War the Nazi established Nachtigall (Nightingale) and Roland battalions as well as the Galicia division, the units were composed of Ukrainian nationalists.
 These units were formed of the Nazi collaborators, were part of the Waffen-SS structure and subordinated to its command, their members had the Waffen-SS ranks.
 Galicia, Roland and Galicia division were formed to kill civilians in the occupied territories.

 The above myth was formed in Soviet times.
 As the myth goes, all participants of the Ukrainian national resistance movement during World War II were traitors of their motherland and puppets in service with the Nazi eager to implement all the orders of their “masters”.
 The Nazi entrusted them only the “dirtiest” work – killing unarmed civilians.

 Authors of these “sensational” materials often have little understanding of the difference between the military units that were active in the territory of present-day Ukraine during World War II.

 Nachtigall and Roland battalions had never been units of the Waffen-SS.
 Their creation was initiated by OUN (Organization of Ukrainian Nationalists) in cooperation with Wehrmacht officers, in particular with those from the military intelligence organization Abwehr.